arnisoph/saltstack-salt-formula/README.md

 # salt-formula

-Salt Stack Formula to set up and configure the Salt Stack itself
+Salt Stack Formula to set up and configure the central system and configuration manager Salt Stack itself

 ## TODO